Senegal: Music

 Senegal is known across Africa for its musical roots, due to the popularity of mbalax, which originated from the Serer percussive tradition, especially the Njuup, it has been popularized by Youssou N'Dour, Omar Pene, and others.
 Sabar drumming is especially popular.
 The sabar is mostly used in special celebrations such as weddings.
 Another instrument, the tama, is used in more ethnic groups.
-Other popular international renowned Senegalese musicians are Ismael Lô, Cheikh Lô, Orchestra Baobab, Baaba Maal, Akon (US-born), Thione Seck, Viviane, Fallou Dieng, Titi, Seckou Keita and Pape Diouf.
+Other popular international renowned Senegalese musicians are Ismael Lô, Cheikh Lô, Orchestra Baobab, Baaba Maal, Akon (US-born), Thione Seck, Viviane, Fallou Dieng, Titi, Seckou Keita, Wasis Diop, and Pape Diouf.

 Hospitality

 Hospitality, in theory, is highly valued in Senegalese culture and is widely considered part of national identity.
 The Wolof word for hospitality is "teranga" and it is so identified with the pride of Senegal that the national football team is known as Les Lions de la Téranga.